cloudControl/documentation/Guides/Ruby/RubyNotes.md

 ## Environments

 Rails servers can be run in different environments.
-Production is the default one but you can change it by setting the `RAILS_ENV` and `RAKE_ENV` environment variables with the [Custom Config addon](https://www.cloudcontrol.com/add-ons/config).
+Production is the default one but you can change it by setting the `RAILS_ENV` and `RAKE_ENV` environment variables with the [Custom Config addon](https://www.exoscale.ch/add-ons/config).
 For example:

 ~~~
-cctrlapp APP_NAME/DEPLOYMENT config.add RACK_ENV=some_env RAILS_ENV=some_env
+exoapp APP_NAME/DEP_NAME config.add RACK_ENV=some_env RAILS_ENV=some_env
 ~~~

 NOTE: Gems in development and test environments are excluded from bundle install process.